 Alternatives to iCloud

 As you can tell from the above, the main issues I see with iCloud all relate to the time it takes iOS to copy data in the background.
+Also that the underlying implementation from Apple is buggy in ways I can’t predict or work around.
+While each iOS update fixes a few bugs, they also seem to introduce new problems too!

 In August 2014 I added support for Family Sync, mainly to allow users with different iTunes accounts to exchange and share data.
 To do this Family Sync uses Dropbox, and because I am directly copying files to and from Dropbox myself, it is not only a lot faster but it is more reliable too.